thisisbril/invisible-mannequin-agent/README.md

 Open a Pull Request

 📄 License

 This project is open source and available under the MIT License.

 👨‍💻 Author

-Created for fashion brands working with budget constraints who need professional product photography.
+Created by Bril for fashion brands working with budget constraints who need professional product photography.

 🙏 Acknowledgments

 Google Gemini team for the powerful image generation capabilities